svareille/OnlyKey-backup-reader/README.md

   - [x] SECP256K1
 - [x] HMACSHA1 secret
 - [X] RSA private keys

-### Uncovered data
+### Notes

 #### Yubico OTP

 Yubico OTP is a counter-based OTP.
 Therefore, any backup made before using a Yubico OTP would be desynchronized (the counter of the backup would be lower than the counter of the key).
-There may be a "best effort" way to ensure the counter used by the backup is greater than the last one used on the key -- by setting it as `last_possible_value - 100` for example -- but this would require to re-register a new OTP afterward.
+To overcome this *OnlyKey backup reader* enables you to increment the counter (by pressing *+*).

-Given that I don't use this feature, I won't implement it unless someone has a need for it.
+Given that I don't use this feature, the testing process has been quite light.
+This should work, but I can't guaranty it.

-Feel free to create an [Issue](https://github.com/SimonVareille/OnlyKey-backup-reader/issues/new/choose) if you would use such a feature.
+Feel free to create an [Issue](https://github.com/SimonVareille/OnlyKey-backup-reader/issues/new/choose) if you find a bug.

+### Uncovered data

 #### FIDO and FIDO2